Szafter12/Szafter12/README.md

 ## Hi there 👋

-I am Jakub, a Software Engineer and CS student at AGH University of Krakow.
+I am Jakub, a CS student at AGH University of Krakow.
 I specialize in .NET backend development while maintaining a deep interest in low-level systems (C/C++) and Linux administration.

 🌱 Currently I am taking a Microsoft's Professional Backend Developer course.